Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/tenant-config.md

   Define a set of environments in order to promote a Kafka connector.
 Ex: \[\"DEV\", \"TST\"\].
-Make sure this environment already exists under Environments (Kafka connect)
+Make sure this environment already exists under Environments (Kafka Connect)

       Field: orderOfConnectorsPromotionEnvsList